32 Different Types of Moths in Oregon

 Adults can be found in forests, orchards, and woodlands, where these trees flourish because of the plants their larvae eat.

-They can also be found in canyons, close to rivers and streams, and in other places with moisture.
-In the spring, adults are most active.
+They can also be found in canyons, close to rivers and streams, and in other moist places.
+Adults are most active in the spring.

 29. Many-Spotted Tiger Moth